 Some doctors may misdiagnose anal cancer for hemorrhoids.
 If your hemorrhoids persist and do not disappear after treatment, speak to your doctor about a more detailed examination or ask for a referral to a specialist.

-Please register for our newsletter to stay informed on the latest in anal cancer symptom management, or simply call us at 646.593.7793.
+Please register for our newsletter to stay informed on the latest in anal cancer symptom management.

 How do I find a provider who screens for anal precancer?

 Finding a provider who knows how to screen for anal precancer is a great step to learning more about your anal health.
-Locate a provider near you here.
+Locate a provider near you.

 What is HPV and what role does it play in anal cancer?

 HPV (Human Papillomavirus) is a skin virus that is transmitted through intimate contact.
 HPV can be either low-risk or high-risk.
 High-risk strains may result in 6 different HPV-related cancers including anal cancer.
-To learn more about HPV and HPV-related cancers, click here.
+Learn more about HPV and HPV-related cancers.

 Going through an anal cancer diagnosis with a loved one can be very difficult and you may not know where to start.
-Learn more about anal cancer here and access the resources you need during this time here.
+We have a wide range of support resources for caregivers to help you during this time.